Peatland: Impacts on global climate

-Effects of drainage for agriculture and forestry
+Drainage for agriculture and forestry

-The exchange of carbon between the mires and the atmosphere has been of current concern globally in the field of ecology and biogeochemical studies.
-The drainage of peatlands for agriculture and forestry has resulted in the emission of extensive greenhouse gasses into the atmosphere, most notably carbon dioxide and methane.
+The exchange of carbon between the peatlands and the atmosphere has been of current concern globally in the field of ecology and biogeochemical studies.
+The drainage of peatlands for agriculture and forestry has resulted in the emission of extensive greenhouse gases into the atmosphere, most notably carbon dioxide and methane.
 By allowing oxygen to enter the peat column within a mire, drainage disrupts the balance between peat accumulation and decomposition, and the subsequent oxidative degradation results in the release of carbon into the atmosphere.
-As such, the drainage of mires for agriculture transforms them from net carbon sinks to net carbon emitters.
-However, the emission of methane from mires has been observed to decrease following drainage.
-Because the total magnitude of emissions from peat-land drainage is often great and rates of peat accumulation are slow, peatland carbon has been described as "irrecoverable" meaning that, if lost due to drainage, it could not be recovered within time scales relevant to climate mitigation.
+As such, drainage of mires for agriculture transforms them from net carbon sinks to net carbon emitters.
+Although the emission of methane from mires has been observed to decrease following drainage, the total magnitude of emissions from peatland drainage is often greater as rates of peat accumulation are low.
+Peatland carbon has been described as "irrecoverable" meaning that, if lost due to drainage, it could not be recovered within time scales relevant to climate mitigation.

 When undertaken in such a way that preserves the hydrological state of a mire, the anthropogenic use of mires' resources can avoid significant greenhouse gas emissions.
 However, continued drainage will result in increased release of carbon, contributing to global warming.
 As of 2016, it was estimated that drained peatlands account for around 10% of all greenhouse gas emissions from agriculture and forestry.